algesten/str0m/README.md

         },
     };

     // Input is either a Timeout or Receive of data.
-Both drive forward. rtc.handle_input(input).unwrap();
+Both drive the state forward. rtc.handle_input(input).unwrap();
 }
 ```

 ### Sending media data

-When creating the media, we can decide which codecs to support, which
+When creating the media, we can decide which codecs to support, and they
-is then negotiated with the remote side.
+are negotiated with the remote side.
 Each codec corresponds to a
 "payload type" (PT).
 To send media data we need to figure out which PT
 to use when sending.